2nd January 1961

 Dean Torrent & The Pressmen

 The final Top Twenty concert of 1961, as the advertisement clearly stated, was a “Christmas Spectacular” that not only boasted the talents of no less than 4 different artistes but was so damn exciting that even the balloons get a credit of their own, alongside something belwilderingly referred to as the “Yes & No Interlude”, whatever that was.
 Even though Nelson Keene was the undisputed “star” of the show, perhaps of more interest were the artists that appeared with him.
 Of these, Forde & the Cyclones from Bristol and Bridgwater’s very own Torrent & The Pressmen had appeared previously, but the addition of Carol Waterman “singing pop songs” (as if she would do anything else) is significant.
-For Carol was and in fact still is none other than Carol Lee-Scott aka Grotbags, the children’s entertainer from the 1980’s who shot to prominence on shows such as “The Rod Hull & Emu Show”.
+For Carol was none other than Carol Lee-Scott aka Grotbags, the children’s entertainer from the 1980’s who shot to prominence on shows such as “The Rod Hull & Emu Show”.
 She was Bridgwater born and bred, the daughter of Scott Waterman, a garage owner, and his wife, Gladys (known as “Babe”) who ran a cafe.
 Carol learnt to play the piano by ear as a child, enjoyed singing and, on leaving grammar school at 15, worked in Taylor’s Record Shop, performing occasionally in pantomimes as well as on stage at the Town Hall.
 Her early involvement with the Top Twenty arrived through her connections with both Stan Barnett and Graham Alford and apart from the odd appearance, she also helped with the running of the club, by acting as temporary DJ on a little Dansette record player that served as entertainment between the Town Hall’s main acts.
 She eventually headed to London to find fame and fortune in her white Triumph Herald and sang in a pub band by night while working in the record department of Rumbelows by day.
 This was followed by 19 years of performing in holiday camps across Britain and in a variety of European destinations.
 She also sang in working men’s clubs in the North of England and at London cabaret venues as well as appearing in summer seasons with stars such as Max Wall, Arthur Askey, Tommy Cooper & Morecambe & Wise.
 Carol sadly lost her battle with cancer on the 4th July 2017 and was always regarded by those who met her as a genuine and lovely woman, with no pretensions or ego despite her considerable success.
 She should also be remembered as one of the very few people born in Bridgwater who succeeded in making a name for herself in the wonderful world of showbiz.
 It’s interesting to note however that her very first tentative steps towards that career were made on stage at the Top Twenty Club.